 Before any calculation can be carried out in ODEON, one or more sources have to be defined.
 Of course a receiver will also have to be defined in order to calculate a point response, but it is not necessary when calculating global reverberation time.
-In this guided tour we shall define a few point sources and some receivers.
+In this guided tour we shall define a point, a line and a surface source.
+Finally we shall define some receivers.